-Next, the quality of the predictions of DrugPred\RNA on RNA-containing binding sites was evaluated.
-The following aspects were considered for the evaluation 1) the agreement of the predictions with anecdotal examples, 2) the extent to which binding sites which are known to efficiently bind drug-like ligands were
+Next, the quality of the predictions of DrugPred\RNA on RNA binding sites was evaluated.
+The following aspects were considered for the evaluation 1) the agreement of the predictions with anecdotal examples, 2) the extent to which binding sites which are known to efficiently bind drug-like ligands were predicted to be druggable, and 3) the robustness of predictions with respect to substitutions and conformational changes in the binding sites.

 For this assessment, the drug-likeness of the ligands was predicted using the quantitative estimate of drug-likeness (QED) score.
 This score weighs multiple molecular features (e. g. molecular weight, number of hydrogen bond donors or acceptors, polar surface area, presence of unwanted functionalities) into one single unitless score, which ranges from 0 (undesirable) to 1 (desirable).
-Albeit this metric does not provide a clear cut-off to distinguish "desirable" from "undesirable" compounds, the authors denoted a mean score of 0.67 for attractive compounds, 0.49 for less attractive and 0.34 for too complex and unattractive compounds.
+Although this metric does not provide a clear cut-off to distinguish "desirable" from "undesirable" compounds, the authors denoted a mean score of 0.67 for attractive compounds, 0.49 for less attractive and 0.34 for too complex and unattractive compounds.
 Accordingly, in the following we classified compounds with a QED score $\geq$ 0.67 as drug-like, with a QED score $\leq$ 0.49 as less drug-like and compounds with a score in between as moderate drug-like.

 Further, for a binding site to be druggable, it needs to bind drug-like ligands potently.
 Thus, if a potent drug-like ligand is known, one can with certainty say that a binding site is druggable.
-However, the absence of a potent ligand does not necessarily imply that a binding site is less druggable as there is always the possibility that a ligand can be optimized to increase its binding affinity.
-To take this into account, we used ligand efficiency(the binding energy normalized by the number of heavy atoms, LE) instead of binding affinity as a measure to judge if a ligand binds potently to its target.
-Under the assumption that the ligand efficiency stays at its best constand during optimization, we considered ligands to bind potentilly to their target if they have a LE of around 0.30 kcal·mol-1·heavy atom-1 which translates to low nanomolar binding affinities of compounds with a molecular weight of maximum 500 Da.
-If no such ligand is known, we abstained from classifying a binding site on a general basis.
+However, the absence of a potent drug-like ligand does not necessarily imply that a binding site is less druggable as there is always the possibility that a ligand can be optimized to increase its binding affinity.
+To take this into account, we used ligand efficiency (the binding energy normalized by the number of heavy atoms, LE) instead of binding affinity as a measure to judge if a ligand binds potently to its target.
+Under the assumption that the ligand efficiency stays at its best constand during optimization, we considered ligands to bind potentilly to their target if they had a LE of around 0.30 kcal·mol-1·heavy atom-1 which translates to low nanomolar binding affinities of compounds with a molecular weight of maximum 500 Da.
+If no such ligand was known, we abstained from classifying a binding site on a general basis.